 There were stones of pumice mixed in with the finer – but still grainy – ash that made up the beach, which had appeared only after a terrific volcanic eruption from neighboring Chile, the border being only a few kilometers from here.
 The ocean, of course, wasn’t an ocean either – it was a huge lake in Bariloche, northern Patagonia.
 The beach was at least 10-20 centimeters thick and had covered what had previously been a grassy area next to the lake.
 Rivulets of water spurted out from now-underground (or under-ash) springs that once ran directly overground to the lake.
 Now, these rivulets carried a film of ash and pumice.

 This was just one of the many surprises I experienced during my recent travels to Patagonia.
 More can be found on my Science Traveler website.

 And yes, there is a story behind the crutches.
 More on that later.

-David J. Kent is the author of Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) (both Fall River Press).
-He has also written two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
-His next book on Abraham Lincoln is due out in 2017.
+David J. Kent is an avid traveler and the author of Lincoln: The Man Who Saved America, in Barnes and Noble stores late summer 2017.
+His previous books include Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) and two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.